AVID at Neshaminy

 Advancement Via Individual Determination (AVID) is a global non-profit organizationthat has created a program to provide students with tools and strategies for academic and social success in school, higher education and beyond.
 According to the organization, AVID is more than just a program, however.
 "At its heart, AVID is a philosophy: Hold students accountable to the highest standards, provide academic and social support, and they will rise to the challenge.”

 Though any students are allowed to participate in AVID, the program is especially designed for students who are traditionally underrepresented in higher education.
-The program is being offered at Neshaminy High School, and a pilot implementation of the program is in the planning stages at Poquessing Middle School and Ferderbar Elementary School for the 2018-2019 school year.
-It will be offered as an elective for the 8th graders and integrated grade-wide for the 4th grade students.
+The program is being offered at Neshaminy High School, and as an elective for the 8th graders and integrated into the curriculum of all 4th grade students.

 A team of teachers and administrators prepared for the roll out by visiting Plymouth-Whitemarsh High School and Woodbury School District (NJ) to see their implementation of AVID.
 The team also attended the AVID Institute in Philadelphia.